 And when can you get an abortion if you're not taking that route?
 Surgical abortions can be done during the first or second trimester, and include procedures such as aspiration (used up to 14 to 16 weeks after your last period) and dilation and evacuation (usually used if it's been 16 weeks or longer since your last period), according to Planned Parenthood.

 Aspiration involves a gentle suction (either manually or by machine) through a tube that goes through the cervix and empties the uterus.
 Dilation and evacuation involve entering the uterus through the cervix and removing tissue from the uterine lining with a scoop-like surgical instrument.
-While they're called "surgical" there's not actually any surgery required; there are no incisions involved and it takes about 10 minutes to do, as Debra Stulberg, M.D., assistant professor in the Department of Family Medicine at the University of Chicago told us in How Risky Are Abortions Anyway?.
+While these types of abortions are called "surgical" there are no incisions involved and it takes about 10 minutes to do, Debra Stulberg, M.D., assistant professor in the Department of Family Medicine at the University of Chicago previously told Shape.

-This all might sound super scary, but there's good news; when done in the first trimester, abortions are one of the safest medical procedures— the risk of major complications is less than 0.05 percent, according to research from the Guttmacher Institute.
-That being said, the earlier the better when it comes to terminating a pregnancy; the risk of death from childbirth is 11 times greater than the risk of death from an abortion procedure during the first 20 weeks of pregnancy.
-After 20 weeks, the risk of death is about the same as childbirth, according to Planned Parenthood.
+This all might sound super scary, but there's good news; when done in the first trimester, abortions are a safe medical procedure — the risk of major complications is less than 0.05 percent, according to research from the Guttmacher Institute.
+To put that into context, the risk of death from childbirth is 14 times greater than the risk of death from a surgical abortion procedure after the first 20 weeks of pregnancy, according to Planned Parenthood.
+That being said, the earlier the better when it comes to terminating a pregnancy.
+The risk of death associated with surgical abortion increases from one death per million procedures at eight or fewer weeks to 8.9 deaths per million procedures after 20 weeks' gestation, according to Planned Parenthood.